Skip to content

 Creditor Protection With Infinite Banking Life Insurance?

-Another protection that is often touted for the infinite banking concept life insurance is protection from creditors in the case of lawsuits.
 It’s worth noting that this is not determined by the life insurance company or any special IBC company you choose, but rather by the jurisdiction.
 Certain states provide full immunity from lawsuits for your life insurance cash value and death benefits, while some offer partial or no protection.
 Some states even offer protection from bankruptcy.

-Creditor protection specialists will often tell you this arena is more art than science, and that the more layers of the onion you have the better chance you have of protecting your assets from creditors & predators.
+Creditor protection specialists will often tell you this arena is more art than science, and that the more layers of the onion you have, the better chance you have of protecting your assets from creditors & predators.
 Needless to say, we are not attorneys, so if you are seriously concerned about the specifics regarding the creditor protection of life insurance, you should seek competent legal counsel.

 That said, we compiled a state-by-state guide for the creditor protection of life insurance.
 We do not guarantee its accuracy today since it hasn’t been updated in 5 years, but major movements in this area don’t happen very often.